corrados/edrumulus/algorithm/README.md

 having modified the actual spectrum of the signal (real-valued signals have mirror symmetric spectrum).
 This effect is shown in the following picture:
 <br/>![Hilbert filter](images/hilbert.jpg)

 As can be seen in the graph, the default Hilbert filter in Octave uses a long impulse response which would introduce a large delay.
-To get to a more practical implementation, we use our own Hilbert filter design which as a very short impulse response.
+To get to a more practical implementation, we use our own Hilbert filter design which has a very short impulse response.
 Using that simplified Hilbert filter leads to less power drop cancellation.
 To improve the situation, we apply a moving average filter after the simplified Hilbert filter.
 This is not only to reduce the power drops but to improve the velocity estimation.
 The idea of the velocity estimation is to estimate the energy of the drum stick hit on the mesh head.
 To